 Tangible cultural memories can not always be separated from the intangible.
 The latter will be able to add important elements in our understanding of the material or tangible.
 For example, the buildings in the old wharf of Bergen, Bryggen, is a tangible cultural heritage on the World Heritage List dating back to the 14th century.
-This very tight area played an important part in the Norwegian fishing industry, held a virtual monopoly on exports and was controlled by the Hanseatic League.
-On the other hand, the knowledge about how fisheries and commercial activities related to it was conducted, is something else – but nevertheless important elements in understanding the importance of the buildings on Bryggen.
+This very tight area played an important part in the Norwegian fishing industry, and held a virtual monopoly on exports.
+It was controlled by the Hanseatic League.
+On the other hand, the knowledge about how fisheries and commercial activities related to it was conducted, is something else.
+They are important elements in understanding the importance of the buildings on Bryggen.

 Another example is from Lokalhistoriewiki (my translation from Norwegian):

 “The Røldal Crucifix is a material cultural heritage, which we can define as an 85 cm long crucifix cut in wood in the 13th century.
 To this end, an intangible cultural memory is linked: A story of how the crucifix was miraculously found and how it became the subject of pilgrimage activity for a long time.
 All traditions that are delivered, and which are still living traditions, changes the crucifixion from a rare cultural heritage into becoming something that is almost unique in a Norwegian context.
 Similar relationships between the tangible and the intangible can be seen in many other fields – the physical instrument and the music written for it, an old building and the story of those who lived there and so on.”